ocean-data-factory-sweden/kso/README.md

 ![object_detection_module][object_detection_module]

 The tutorials enable users to customise [Yolov5][YoloV5] models using Ultralytics.
-The repository contains both model-specific files (same structure as Ultralytics) as well as specific source files related to Koster pipelines (src folder) and utils (tutorial_utils).
+The repository contains both model-specific files (same structure as Ultralytics) as well as specific source files related to KSO pipelines (src folder) and utils (kso_utils).
 It is not recommended to simply clone this repository as many dependencies are resolved using the supplied Dockerfile.

 ## Quickstart